 SFC: By the way, how dare you imply that our listeners are not forex experts attuned to every slight movement, especially there’s no baseball season.
 What else are we supposed to do?
 I wanted to ask you: to what extent is the performance of the cloud that you use, you know, important to the speed with which you can provide people with answers?

-Tony: It’s very important, actuall.
+Tony: It’s very important, actually.
 Not every cloud provider allows every kind of software to work on their cloud.
 When we look at Oracle Cloud, for example, having the ability to run Kubernetes is a big deal, having the ability to run different types of database software, these sorts of things are a big deal.
 And so not all of these tools have been available on all of these clouds all the time.
 So the performance of the cloud, but also the tools that are allowed on these clouds are very, very important for us as we select cloud providers, but also as we deploy on client cloud.
 We can deploy our, let’s say, our CostFlow solution or our RevenueFlow solution on client clouds for security reasons or whatever.
 So we can just spin up an instance there as needed.
-It’s very important that those cloud providers allow the tools that we need to spin up an instant so that those enterprise clients can have the functionality they need.
+It’s very important that those cloud providers allow the financial forecasting tools that we need to spin up an instant so that those enterprise clients can have the functionality they need.

 SFC: So now I’m the one who’s going to insult our readers or listeners rather.
 For those of us who are not fully conversant on why it’s important to allow Kubernetes.
 Could you elaborate a little bit about that?

 Tony: Well, for us, it has a lot to do with the scale of data that’s necessary and the intensity of computation that we need.
-It’s a specific type of tool that we need to just get our work done.
+It’s a specific type of strategic toolkit that we need to just get our work done.
 And it’s widely accepted and it’s one of the tools that we’ve chosen to use.
 So, for example, if Oracle didn’t allow that software, which actually it is something that Oracle has worked very hard to get online and allow that software to work there.
 But it is it is just one of the many tools that we use.
 But it’s a critical tool for us.

 SFC: With your specialization being around cost, what have you looked at… Is cost relevant to your business and so on cloud?
 How so?